Zag-Research/Zag-Smalltalk/Documentation/MemoryManagement.md

 The become instruction swaps the two heap-objects, so that all existing references to object A reference object B and all existing references to object B reference object A. In the original Smalltalk an object table was used to allow objects to be moved around (a compacting collector) and so `become` was simply a swap of the two pointers.
 It's hard to do this cheaply if you don't have an object table.

 The way we do it has 3 cases:
-1. if both of the objects are in the nursery, the objects are simply copied to the teen arena, and the forwarding pointers are swapped, and then a nursery collection is performed.
-At the end of the collection, all pointers will have been updated correctly.
-2. If at least one of the objects is in the teen arena (but none are in the global arena), then the two objects are copied to the target teen arena, and a teen collection is performed.
+1. if it's a one-way become, the source header is replaced with with a simple forwarding pointer (length of 4072)
+2. if both objects are thread-local and of the same size, then the contents are swapped (thread local guarantees "small")
-3. If at least one of the objects is in the global arena, if the other isn't it is copied to the global arena (leaving a forwarding pointer to the other) and a teen or nursery collection is performed.
-Now both objects are in the global arena, and the global collector is asked to do the `become` whereby it creates a become structure which identifies the change of identities and changes both header words to be forwarding pointers.
-This unfortunately means that all pointers to the global arena are required to check for forwarding pointers, whereas for local arenas, this can never happen (forwarding pointers only exist during copying collection).
+3. If at least one of the objects is in the global arena, if the other isn't it is promoted to the global arena (leaving a forwarding pointer behind).
+Now both objects are in the global arena, and the global collector is asked to do the `become`.
+4. the default handling is to create a become structure which is a table of header+address pairs for the objects from the `become`.
+Then each header is replaced with a 'become' forwarding pointer.
+The 'become' forwarding pointer is a length of 4080+offset, where offset is the position in the become structure that should now be used for this object, and the address portion is the address of the become structure.
+Become structures disappear when the arena in which they reside is collected.

 ## Notes
 - when the stack is being copied,